jakubd/zeekparse/README.md

 * [X] Can parse log entries into Go structures.
 * [x] Can parse dns.log entries.
 * [x] Can parse conn.log entries.

+# Logs that might be useful some day
 * [ ] Can parse http.log entries.
 * [ ] Can parse ssl.log entries.
 * [ ] Can parse ssh.log entries.